mciwing/mciwing.github.io/docs/python/functions.md

 This section introduced the concept of functions to better structure your code, make it more readable and reusable.
 We have covered:

-- The definition of functions
+- How to define a function
-- Docstrings
+- Docstrings as a tool to document your functions
-- Parameters and arguments
+- Parameters vs arguments
 - Positional and keyword arguments
-- Default values
+- Defining default values for parameters
-- `#!python return` statement
+- The `#!python return` statement
-- Structuring code with functions
+- How to use functions to solve smaller subtasks and structure your code